GENERAL

 The built-in "Usage & Examples" table in i41CX+ includes similar examples and can be copied for use as templates.

-We recommend using the new I41CXED text file editor to create the CAS input files.
-I41CXED is a full screen text editor that can be configured to use either monospace or proportional fonts of several sizes.
+We recommend using the I41CXED function to create the CAS input files.
+I41CXED is a full-screen text editor that can be configured to use either monospace or proportional fonts of several sizes.
 It can also be optionally configured to use the same color scheme as the calculator display.
 Like the mail composition views, the I41CXED text editor view automatically rotates to match the device orientation so it is handy to view long lines in the landscape orientation.

 A quick and efficient way to perform CAS operations is to use the I41CXED to pop up a text editor window, use it to write/edit the CAS input, save the text file, execute the CAS function, and use I41CXED again to view the results.
 The following is a short program that can be used for this purpose.